varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 The Varnish CLI is similar to another command line interface, the Bourne Shell.
 Commands are usually terminated with a newline, and they may take arguments.
-The command and its arguments are *tokenized* before parsing, and as such arguments containing must must be enclosed in double quotes.
+The command and its arguments are *tokenized* before parsing, and as such arguments containing spaces must be enclosed in double quotes.

 It means that command parsing of